 Originally funded by the Internet Advertising Bureau (IAB) and the Association of Online Publishers (AOP), UKOM also had the advertiser association (ISBA) and the agency trade body (IPA) on its board.
-Recently ISBA has also decided to make a significant contribution to the organisation’s funding and, with some new initiatives out to tender, Ian Dowds, UKOM’s CEO, talks to Richard Marks about future plans.
+Recently ISBA has also decided to become a stakeholder and, with some new initiatives out to tender, Ian Dowds, UKOM’s CEO, talks to Richard Marks about future plans.

 To listen to the interview, just press play below or click here.